 - Largest settlement for Jones Act injured seaman in United States history.

 - Largest settlement for families injured in a plant explosion in United States history.

 - Largest settlement for an undocumented worker in United States history.

 - Largest settlement for a worker injured in Texas oilfield.

 - Largest jury verdict for a single amputee in the United States.

 - Largest jury verdicts in multiple states throughout the country.

 Kurt has also fought for the rights of thousands of families who were harmed by giant pharmaceutical companies’ defective drugs and has recovered billions of dollars in settlements on behalf of his clients.
-Similarly, he has recovered hundreds of verdicts and settlements in excess of $1 million for his clients against trucking companies for the tragedies they caused.
+He has also recovered more than a billion dollars in recoveries against trucking companies with thousands of verdicts and settlements in excess of $1 million for his clients.
 These successes have earned Kurt the reputation among his peers as the leader in catastrophic personal injury litigation.
-As a result of his track record for obtaining exceptional value for his cases, thousands of lawyers from around the world have asked Kurt to try their cases.
+As a result of his track record for obtaining exceptional value for his cases, lawyers from around the world have asked Kurt to try their cases.